 We collect and share information and resources, support institutional initiatives, consult on projects or courses, and provide training and workshops for faculty, staff, TAs, and students who teach or work with first-year students.

 Your first step to becoming a Badger is attending Student Orientation, Advising, and Registration (SOAR).
 Once you move in, you'll start acclimating to campus through a suite of events known as Wisconsin Welcome.

 The Academic Engagement area coordinates and supports first-year seminars; tutoring & learning support resources; and teaching resources and support for faculty, staff, TAs, and peer leaders who work with first-year students.

 Transfer Transition Program

 The Transfer Transition Program aims to understand and improve the transfer student experience at UW-Madison.
-We offer pre-transfer academic advising for prospective students, transitional advising for newly admitted students, and host social and educational programs and events for transfers in their first year on campus.
+We offer pre-transfer academic advising for prospective students and host social and educational programs at the Transfer Engagement Center

 Read our Student Blog